EMC2016/gomoku_game/README.md

   - Players take turns clicking on an empty grid cell to place their stone.
 - **Winning the Game**:
   - The first player to align five stones horizontally, vertically, or diagonally wins.
+  - The player wins whose rival reaches the time limit.
 <!--
 - **Undo Move**: Click the 'Undo' button to revert the last move.
 - **Restart Game**: Click the 'Restart' button to start a new game.